 Place the crumbed chicken back on the trays as you crumb them all.

 Once this is done, loosely cover the trays with plastic wrap and refrigerate the crumbed chicken for about 30 minutes, although you can leave them in there for longer if you need to.

 When you are ready to start cooking them, preheat the oven to 100C (212F or Gas Mark ½).
 In a large frypan, heat 2 tablespoons of coconut oil over a medium-low heat, adding more when necessary.
-Add the crumbed chicken in batches and cook for approximately 3 minutes.
-Then flip the chicken over and cook on the other side for another 3 minutes.
+Add the crumbed chicken in batches and cook for approximately 2½ to 3 minutes.
+Then flip the chicken over and cook on the other side for another 2½ to 3 minutes.

-Transfer the cooked chicken to a clean tray and place in the oven to keep warm while you finish cooking the rest of the chicken.
+Drain the cooked chicken on some kitchen paper to soak up any excess oil before transferring to a clean tray.
+Place in the oven to keep warm while you finish cooking the rest of the chicken.
 To ensure the chicken is cooked all the way through, the internal temperature needs to be at least 75C (165F).